postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 }
 ```

-Here, we're adding specific methods to build the aspects that will be applied to methods or properties.
+Here, we are adding specific methods to build the aspects that will be applied to methods or properties.
 Each method takes a builder object as a parameter, which is used to add the actual advice to them.

 Once these methods have been fleshed out, they should look like this: